Category Archives: Learning Spanish

 This is the vulgar way to say booze, and the verb pistear is the vulgar way to say drink (the verb).
 You can also say chupar, suck, as in vamos a chupar — let’s drink/get drunk.

-A mala copa is a bad drunk, you know — one who loses control, fights and cries.
+In Mexican slang, a mala copa is a bad drunk, you know — one who loses control, fights and cries.
 No seas una mala copa.

 Literally raw, crudo means hungover, as in estoy crudo or tengo cruda (I have a hangover).

 A cantina is a bar and an antro is a nightclub.
 A rodeo is a kind of nightclub that specializes in banda music — the cowboy hat-wearing groups with loud drums and big horn sections.

 I could have put pedo under Bad Words, as it’s versatile, common and oh-so vulgar.
 Literally a pedo is a fart, but most often it means drunk.

 Therefore un pedote is a boozer, a big drinker, although it could also mean a big fart.